HatDuaa/Implementing-and-optimizing-the-forward-pass-of-a-convolutional-layer-using-CUDA/README.md

 - [Google Colab](https://colab.research.google.com/) (with GPU enabled)

 ## Usage
 To run this project, simply execute the "main.ipynb" notebook in [Google Colab GPU](https://colab.research.google.com/drive/16B4blnAH9ewjb7Ejxnxi542fA1YgHwnY?usp=sharing).
-You will be able to visualize the results of the LeNet-5 architecture on the Fashion MNIST dataset.
+You will be able to visualize the results of the optimizing the GPU convolution kernel.

 ## Contributing
 If you would like to contribute to this project, please fork the repository and submit a pull request.